Time Blocking - Complete Guide for 2026

 Protect Your Focus Blocks

 Turn off notifications.
 Let people know you are unavailable.
-Treat these blocks as sacred.
+Treat these blocks as sacred appointments with yourself.
+Communicate your blocked hours to colleagues and family.
+Consider using 'Do Not Disturb' status on Slack or Teams during focus blocks.

 6